šŸ Tjoskar's Blog

 Setup

-I flashed Raspberry Pi OS, enabled the SPI interface, and installed the following packages: git python3-pip python3-pil python3-numpy python3-spidev
+I flashed Raspberry Pi OS, enabled the SPI interface, and connected the display via the HAT.

 Set up the frame